GULibrarySandbox/ten-repo/content/04-folders.md

 nav: Folders
 ---

-Having a standard folder structure can keep your files organised and save you time looking for data.
-It can also help if you are sharing files with colleagues and having a standard place to put working data and documentation.
+Using a standard folder structure can keep your files organised and save you time looking for data.
+It can also help if you are sharing files with colleagues to have a standard place to put working data and documentation.

 Like files, folders can also follow a naming convention.
 By prefixing with numbers, you can force your files to be ordered by the steps in your workflow.
 Probably the simplest way to document your structure - for your future reference - is to add a “README” file - a text file outlining the contents of the folder.